scottbromander/aws_rds_course/README.md

 - Encryption is enabled by default.
 - Backup - If you do not have another backup AZ, you may have lag when the backup is occuring.
 - Enhance monitoring does have a default free option.
+- Note that auto upgrading minor updates is set by default.